Honda CR-V Hybrid interior, dashboard & comfort

-In top-spec EX trim, the Honda CR-V Hybrid has a genuine premium feel, but the infotainment system is a letdown
+In top-spec EX trim, the Honda CR-V has a genuine premium feel, but the infotainment system is a bit of a letdown

 Honda CR-V Hybrid dashboard